YinJC/uk-tex-faq/FAQ-poster.md

----
-layout: page
-title: Creating posters with LaTeX
+# Creating posters with LaTeX
----

 There is no complete ''canned solution'' to creating a poster (as, for example, classes like [`seminar`](http://ctan.org/pkg/seminar), [`powerdot`](http://ctan.org/pkg/powerdot) and